ErikKarlkvist/FootballTown/Report3.md

 ## Communication Channels
 As in the last sprint, we were using Slack as our primary communication channel.
 This week we also created a shared folder on Google Drive where we put a document with user stories and epics.

 ## Incremental Design
-During the first two sprint we have been working based on simple designs on the white board that includes the basic functionalities  of our project.
-But in this sprint we were able to come up with the most final design of our project through continuous discussion with the team members and our customer.
+During the first two sprint we have been working based on simple white board designs that includes the basic functionalities of our project.
+But in this sprint we produced a rich design of our project through continuous discussion with the team members and our customer.
 The designs are now finalized as mock ups and uploaded to our project directory in order to have common understanding among the team members and the customer to avoid major modifications while the project is in its around final stage.

 ## Work at a sustainable pace
-In order to avoid quality degradations and errors by covering the major works of the project in the eleventh hour, we were able to work with sustainable	pace but not too slow.
- This really helps us to utilize our full energy  wisely, and open the path to learn from every sprint.
+In order to avoid degrading quality and errors we worked at a sustainable pace.
+This really helded utilize our efforts wisely and learn from every sprint.

-Reflect on how the work worked.
-This data will form the basis for your final reflection.
-As the postmortem will be a writeup, it's fine to use shorthand notes, bullet list, and similar.
-Keep within 1000-1500 words.

-Discuss any deviations from the sprint commitment.

-Reflect on the agile practice practiced:

-- Did your experience correspond to or contradict with what literature claims?

-    - Analysis of why.
-Mostly interesting if something unexpected happens, but even if everything runs according to plan, reflecting on the underlying mechanisms can be interesting.

-- How did the practices interact?
-  Did they complement or counteract each other?

-- How efficient were the practices, given the time they took to use?